trekhleb/nano-neuron/README.md

 **Minimum of cost function**

-No local optimum.
-Use logarithm.
+The cost function that we were using in this example is over-simplified.
+It should have [logarithmic components](https://stackoverflow.com/questions/32986123/why-the-cost-function-of-logistic-regression-has-a-logarithmic-expression/32998675).

+Changing the cost function will also change its derivatives so the back propagation step will also use different formulas.

 **Activation function**

-Normally the output of a neuron uses activation function like Sigmoud ot ReLU.
+Normally the output of a neuron should be passed through activation function like [Sigmoid](https://en.wikipedia.org/wiki/Sigmoid_function) ot [ReLU](https://en.wikipedia.org/wiki/Rectifier_(neural_networks)) or others.

-**Input normalization**

-Before the training it would be better to normalize input values so that all of them were closer to `[-1, 1]`.

-- Activation function.